-While the dreaded Department of Labor (DOL) or Wage and Hour Audit for HR compliance might seem like the big bad wolf arriving at your door seeking only to do you harm, in actuality, it’s quite manageable if you make time for periodic self-audits.
+While the dreaded Department of Labor (DOL) or Wage and Hour Audit for HR compliance might seem like the big bad wolf arriving at your door seeking only to do you harm, it’s quite manageable if you make time for periodic self-audits.

 Is the DOL Against Businesses?

 No!
 In fact, the Department of Labor is far from the bad guy.
-Just consider their mission statement as further proof, the DOL’s mission is:
+Just consider their mission statement as further proof the DOL’s mission is:

 “To foster, promote, and develop the welfare of the wage earners, job seekers, retirees of the United States; improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.”

 As you can see, that mission statement proves the DOL is far from your enemy as a business owner.
 Instead, they are simply wanting to make sure that each and every employee is treated fairly.
 If you treat your employees fairly, a wage and hour audit shouldn’t be a big concern at all.
 In fact, wage and hour audits happen more than you think, they are fairly commonplace.
-Compliance, of course, is a must and even a single employee complaint can launch an audit.
+Compliance, of course, is a must, and even a single employee complaint can launch an audit.